by Sirius Fourside – Grow smarter: LEDs for weed, setting up right, sick plant fixes, effective nutrients, reliable seeds.

 Old Seeds

-Check out the picture below.
+Check out the next picture.
 I planted all these seeds at the same time.
 The tub on the right has seeds that I planted within a week of receiving them in the mail.
-The tub on the left has a well-known strain with award-winning genetics…but the seeds were more than six years old from when I first bought them.
-Even though they all started germinating at the same time, the seeds on the left got outpaced by algae!
-Although they did eventually sprout (you can see a little seedling in the picture), they were too far behind and got axed.
+The tub on the left has a well-known strain with award-winning genetics… but the seeds were more than six years old from when I first bought them.
+Even though the seeds were germinated together and grown in identical conditions, the set of seeds on the left were all outpaced by the ones on the right.

 Sometimes It’s Random!

-• Even if you’re starting with the best, most fresh seed stock, occasionally you’ll get an individual seed or plant that just doesn’t grow as well or quickly as the others.
+- Even if you’re starting with the best, most fresh seed stock, of a proven strain from a trustworthy breeder, occasionally you’ll get an individual seed or plant that just doesn’t grow as well or quickly as the others.
 Don’t beat yourself up if this happens.
-It’s always a good idea to sprout at least a few more seeds than you need in case you happen to run into a runt.
+It’s always a good idea to sprout at least a few more seeds than you need in case you happen to run into a runt or mutation.
 If all your plants are healthy and growing fast except one, you can blame the seed!

 Don’t deal with bad seeds: https://www.growweedeasy.com/seeds